• Skip to primary navigation

 You smile for your kids, hug them while they cry, and try to reassure them that Daddy will be home soon, even if it is going to be a while.

-Missing someone on a day to day basis is exhausting.
+Missing someone on a day-to-day basis is exhausting.

 You will feel that catching up with you.
 Breathe.
 Try to find ways to relax.
 Try to find ways to connect with each other, even from overseas.